Consent and boundaries in bodywork. You are in control here.

 - Take responsibility if something goes wrong

-These aren't special accommodations.
-They're baseline professional standards.
-If your current provider isn't doing these things, you deserve better.
+These are not special accommodations.
+They are baseline professional standards.
+If your current provider is not doing these things, you deserve better.

 Clear boundaries create safety.
-Here's what professional boundaries look like:
+Here is what professional boundaries look like:

 - Sessions stay focused on structural and movement work, not personal counseling

-- I don't share excessive personal information or use you as my therapist
+- I do not share excessive personal information or use you as my therapist

 - The relationship is professional, not friendship

-- I don't work with people I have other relationships with (friends, dating, etc.)
+- I do not work with people I have other relationships with (friends, dating, etc.)

 - I refer to mental health professionals when someone needs therapy

-- I don't claim to heal trauma or promise emotional breakthroughs
+- I do not claim to heal trauma or promise emotional breakthroughs

 - Payment and scheduling are clear and professional

-These boundaries aren't cold or distant.
-They're protective.
+These boundaries are not cold or distant.
+They are protective.
 They create a container where bodywork can happen safely without confusion about roles or expectations.

 Not everyone practices ethical bodywork.
 Here are warning signs: